GannettDigital/api-docs/source/includes/_lips_contact_interactions_totals.md

 chat_other | ChatEvents with a lead type of other.
-Ignored when used in combination with `chat` form | FormEvents with a sub_type of FormPost email | FormEvents with a sub_type of FormEmail fpd | All FpdEvents
+Ignored when used in combination with `chat` form | FormEvents with a sub_type of FormPost email | FormEvents with a sub_type of FormEmail dyipost | FormEvents with a sub_type of DIYFORMPOST facebook | FormEvents with a sub_type of Facebook promotion | FormEvents with a sub_type of Promotion fpd | All FpdEvents

 ### Examples: